 After an intense investigation, it was concluded that the man was, in fact, telling the truth; he committed the crime.
-He had too many details of the crime that were never released to the public, and could answer questions, that, until now, remained unanswered.
+He had too many details of the crime that were never released to the public, and was able to answer questions, that, until now, remained unanswered.

 After a short trial, this man was convicted of the crime, and was sentenced to 25 years in prison.
-The 19-year-old man (now 29) that was wrongly imprisoned was released the next day.
-He was issued a formal apology, and was given a check for a measly $5,000, to help him start a new life, and find a job.
+The 19-year-old man (now 29), that was wrongly imprisoned, was released the next day.
+He was issued a formal apology, and was given a check for a measly $300, to help him start a new life, and find a job.